Rugiyya/Bamazon/README.md

 1. Navigate to the folder that contains the **bamazon.js** file.

-1. You will be presented with a lits of products
+1. You will be presented with a list of products

    Screen-shot: List of products